Hasna hena flower picture

 Chiococca nocturna Jacq.

-Time and Duration of blooming of Hasna hena flower.
+Blooming Time and Duration of the Hasna hena flower.

 Hasna Hena petals develop in the early hours of the night.
 That is to say, after the light of day has been removed and the darkness has descended, the flowers begin to bloom and as the night progresses, it is fully developed and spreads a soothing fragrance.

-It is a very simple flower.
+It is a very simple and Eco-friendly flower.
 Whether it is a tree, big or small, and wherever it is, it fills the surroundings with fragrance.
-Its English name is Jasmine.
-This flower is also called Nishithini (lady of the night), queen of the night (night of blooming jessamine).
-This species of Cestrum diurnum belongs to the family Solanaceae.
-It’s scientific name is Cestrum Nocturnum.

 It is native to the West Indies, available in South Asian countries.
-It is one of the most popular flowers in Bangladesh and many people here love it, said Hasna hena.
+It is now one of the most popular flowers in Bangladesh and many people here love it, said Hasna hena.
+All average, you can get this flower in Asia, Africa, Europe, North America, South America, Oceania, Ontarc vaccination.

 This flower is used for many purposes, some of which are mentioned below: